 The reason for this and other limitations is the attempt to create a simple app questionnaire that the user can complete as quickly as possible.
 People are usually not willing to engage with a lengthy questionnaire on their phones on a daily basis and hence are more likely to not complete a questionnaire, skip questions or answer the questions less accurately if it takes them more effort and time to generate the data.
 It is thus a pay-off between accuracy and user-friendliness.
-Other limitations, e.g. the barcode scans are also due to the way EpiCollect 5 is implemented.
-It does not allow to repeatedly collect as many barcode scans as necessary.
+Moreoever, using EpiCollect 5 comes with limitations and restrictions, e.g. EpiCollect 5 does not allow for repeated collection of as many barcode scans as necessary.
 The same applies to GPS recordings.
 This is something that should be fixed in a bespoke software.